-Join the campaign to complete the network of protected underwater areas to safeguard and connect our marine wildlife.
+Grateful thanks to all those who joined the campaign to complete the network of protected underwater areas to safeguard and connect our marine wildlife.

 Our seas are home to an astonishing array of wildlife, but sadly it is under threat from a range of pressures like overfishing, pollution and offshore developments.
 A well-connected network of protected areas is needed to provide sanctuary.